18 Most Popular European Horse Breeds

 7. Icelandic Horse

 Because Icelandic legislation forbids the importation of horses, the breed is extraordinarily healthy and carries very few, if any, diseases.
-People often use these horses for competing and fun riding, while some breed them specifically for meat production.
+People often use these horses for competing and fun riding, while some breed them for meat production.

 8. Knabstrupper